HL7Austria/HL7-AT-FHIR-Core-R4/input/pagecontent/index.md

 This implementation guide is provided to support the use of FHIR® in Austria.

 This guide is a working specification.
 We anticipate that it will be implemented and tested by FHIR® system producers whose feedback will help improve its content.
 With this standard for trial use, we are looking for feedback on whether the following goals have been met:
-- The HL7 Austria FHIR Core Implementation Guide (IG) covers administrative Resources, like Patient, Organization, Practitioner, etc. that can be used on their own with no specific functional requirements for usage or it can be used for other more functional FHIR IGs in Austria via dependencies.
-It contains only those Profiles and Extension where adaptions for Austria were necessary.
+- The HL7® Austria FHIR® Core Implementation Guide (IG) covers administrative resources, like Patient, Organization, Practitioner, etc. that can be used on their own with no specific functional requirements for usage or they can be used for other more functional FHIR® IGs in Austria via dependencies.
+It contains only those Profiles and Extension where adaptions for Austria are necessary.
-- This guide defines the minimum constraints on the FHIR resources to create the Austrian Core Profiles.
+- This guide defines the minimum constraints on the FHIR® resources to create the Austrian Core Profiles.
 - It contains guidance on the [HL7® AT Core Patient Profile](StructureDefinition-at-core-patient.html).
-  - Along with the Patient profile the representation of the common structure of address information within Austrian information systems ([HL7® AT Core Address Profile](StructureDefinition-at-core-address.html)) and the extension to encode the religious confession of a patient (only confessions registered in Austria) ([Patient Religion](StructureDefinition-at-core-ext-patient-religion.html)) has been specified.
+  - Along with the Patient profile the representation of the common structure of address information within Austrian information systems ([HL7® AT Core Address Profile](StructureDefinition-at-core-address.html)) and the extension to encode the religious confession of a patient (only confessions registered in Austria) ([Patient Religion](StructureDefinition-at-core-ext-patient-religion.html)) have been specified.
 - Furthermore the codes for gender were extended to allow the usage of all official administrative genders in Austria.
-- It defines the requirements for Organization, Practitioner or PractitionerRole to carry Austrian specific information (e.g. identifiers).
+- It defines the requirements for Organization, Practitioner or PractitionerRole to carry information specific to Austria (e.g. identifiers).
-- This guide contains no Code Systems or Value Sets on its own.
-Note, that Code Systems and Value Sets that are used in the various Profiles or Extensions of this guide will generally be made available via a separate IG on the [Austrian Terminology Server](https://termgit.elga.gv.at/) based on [TerminoloGit](https://gitlab.com/elga-gmbh/termgit).
+- This guide contains no code systems or value sets on its own.
+Note, that code systems and value sets that are used in the various Profiles or Extensions of this guide will generally be made available via a separate IG on the [Austrian Terminology Server](https://termgit.elga.gv.at/) based on [TerminoloGit](https://gitlab.com/elga-gmbh/termgit).
-  - It does however contain an Extension and a Profile for the Value Set Resource, that allows to add the OID of Code System that is used within the Value Set, not just the URL reference.
+  - It does contain an Extension and a Profile for the ValueSet resource, that allows to add the OID of code systems that are referenced within the ValueSet, not just the URL reference.
   - This profile is already used by the Austrian Terminology Server.

 **Download**: You can download this implementation guide in [NPM format](https://confluence.hl7.org/display/FHIR/NPM+Package+Specification) from [here](package.tgz).